|Nutritional Guidelines (per serving)|

-- 1 1/2 pounds medium to large shrimp
+- 1 1/2 pounds medium- to large-sized shrimp (deveined)

 - 2 cups milk

-- 1 large egg, beaten
+- 1 large egg (beaten)

-- 1 cup flour
+- 1 cup all-purpose flour

 - 1 cup cornmeal

 - 1 1/2 teaspoons baking powder

-- Dash freshly ground black pepper
+- Dash of freshly ground black pepper

-- Peel the shrimp, leaving the tails on and then put them in a colander.
-Rinse the shrimp under cold running water.
-Pat dry with paper towels.
+Peel the shrimp, leaving the tails on, and put them in a colander.
+Rinse the shrimp under cold running water, then pat dry with paper towels.

 Put about 3 inches of vegetable oil in a deep, heavy saucepan or deep fryer.
 Heat the oil to 360 F.

-- To keep the fried shrimp warm as you fry subsequent batches, heat the oven to 200 F. Place a rack in a baking sheet and set aside.
+To keep the fried shrimp warm as you fry subsequent batches, heat the oven to 200 F. Place a rack in a baking sheet and set aside.
 Have paper towels ready for draining the shrimp.

 Put the shrimp in the milk and egg mixture and let stand for 3 to 4 minutes.

-- Drain on paper towels and then move to the rack on the baking sheet.
+Drain on paper towels and then move to the rack on the baking sheet.
 Place the pan in the oven to keep them warm while you fry the remaining shrimp.